 Description:"And Jesus sat over against the treasury, and beheld how the people cast money into the treasury: and many that were rich cast in much.
 And there came a certain poor widow, and she threw in two Mites...and he called unto him his disciples, and saith unto them, verily I say unto you, that this poor widow hath cast more in, than all they which have cast into the treasury: for all they did cast in of their abundance; but she of her want did cast in all she had."
 Mark 12: 41-44.

-These small bronze coins called prutah, were minted in Judaea during the lifetime of Jesus and the reign of Roman Emperor Caesar Augustus.
-Prutah coins were common currency used during the time of Christ and a loaf of bread during this time was worth about 10 prutah coins.
-This coin shows a date palm tree, which symbolized Judaea and on the reverse is a grain ear .
+These small bronze coins called prutah, were minted in Judaea during the first century BC and were common currency used during the time of Christ.
+There is an anchor on one side and a star on the reverse.
+A loaf of bread during this time was worth about ten prutah coins.